meilisearch/specifications/text/0043-phrase-query.md

 ### II.
 Motivation

 This feature is driven by the user's needs.
-Indeed, let's take an example recently brought up in our community Slack.
+Indeed, let's take some examples recently brought up in our community Slack.

+#### Example 1

+The user wants to have a way to ensure that the words of his search are exactly contained in the order of the terms in the documents returned by MeiliSearch.

+#### Example 2

 The user in question would like to be able to retrieve specifically the document containing the unique ISBN identifier and only that one.
 In a UX context of type as you search, this is impossible today without impacting the UI/UX or finding a workaround.